-Wheat - Snow mold (Microdochium spp.)
+Wheat - Snow mold (Monographella spp.)

 Disease pressure in 2019 was moderate.
-Isolates from Belgium, Germany, Hungary, the Netherlands, Ukraine and the United Kingdom were fully sensitive.
-Single resistant isolates bearing the mutation B-H253Q were detected in Italy and characterized as M.nivale var. majus.
+Isolates from Belgium, Germany, UK, Hungary, the Netherlands, Ukraine and the United Kingdom were fully sensitive.
+Single resistant isolates bearing the mutation B-H253Q were detected in Italy and characterized as M. nivale var. majus.
 However, SDHI-containing products were still effective.

-Monitoring programs carried out in 2015 showed full sensitivity of isolates from Germany, France, Italy, Slovakia and the United Kingdom, confirming the results from 2014.
+Monitoring programs carried out in 2015 showed full sensitivity of isolates from Germany, France, the United Kingdom, Slovakia and Italy confirming the results from 2014.

-Data from 2016 and 2017 from Belgium, Germany, Denmark, Finland, France, Italy, Lithuania, Latvia, Poland, Russia, Sweden, Ukraine and the United Kingdom showed a fully sensitive situation.
+Data from 2016 and 2017 from Belgium, Germany, Denmark, Finland, France, Italy, Lithuania, Latvia, Poland, Russia, Sweden, Ukraine, United Kingdom showed a fully sensitive situation.